-- Protection of historically significant properties (including buildings, structures, archaeological sites, battlefields, and cultural landscapes) through perpetual historic preservation and conservation easements, and partnership with owners in the stewardship of such properties to ensure compliance with easement and appropriate treatment of historic resources.
+• Protection of historically significant properties (including buildings, structures, archaeological sites, battlefields, and cultural landscapes) through perpetual historic preservation and conservation easements, and partnership with owners in the stewardship of such properties to ensure compliance with easement and appropriate treatment of historic resources.
 If state and/or federal grant funding increases, DHR would be challenged to meet higher demand for new easements that are required as a condition of the grant with current staffing levels.
 DHR's ability to execute new easements would also be impacted if staffing levels at the Office of the Attorney General are reduced.
-So too, DHR's stewardship and monitoring responsibilities increases as the portfolio of protected properties expands each year. - Environmental review of major state and federally funded, permitted, or licensed projects that may affect significant historic resources.
+So too, DHR's stewardship and monitoring responsibilities increases as the portfolio of protected properties expands each year.

+• Environmental review of major state and federally funded, permitted, or licensed projects that may affect significant historic resources.
 The Federal administration's \$1 trillion infrastructure plan may result in an exponential increase in the number of projects reviewed by DHR as proposed projects spawn further development.
 Highly controversial public utility projects, including gas pipelines and electric transmission lines, dramatically expand the demands on review staff.
 Such projects significantly increase the volume of cultural resource studies that must be professionally reviewed, generate high public interest resulting in a rise of general inquiries and information requests under the Freedom of Information Act, and require DHR to take a leadership role in complex mitigation plans developed to address historic resource impacts.
-Rising costs and imminent termination of support for DHR's digital project review system, ePIX, threaten the viability of this critical application, as detailed in the Information Technology section below. - · Technical assistance to localities in the review of projects subject to local ordinances and other projects that may affect significant historic resources. - Grants to preserve historically significant battlefield lands and the graves of Confederate and Revolutionary War soldiers and those of certain African Americans.
+Rising costs of operations and maintenance for DHR's digital project review system, ePIX, have become a major financial burden to the agency, as detailed in the Information Technology section below.

+• Technical assistance to localities in the review of projects subject to local ordinances and other projects that may affect significant historic resources.

+• Grants to preserve historically significant battlefield lands and the graves of Confederate and Revolutionary War soldiers and "persons rendering service to the Patriot cause in the Revolutionary War" and those of certain African Americans.
 If the current 1 million dollars allocated by the General Assembly to the Virginia Battlefields Preservation Fund (VBPF) continues at level funding or increases, more applicants for funding from various organizations devoted to battlefield preservation will increase and more preservation easements will be required, impacting DHR's Easement Program staff and the DHR's management of the VBPF.
-Funding for maintenance of Confederate and Revolutionary War soldiers' graves as well as new funding for African American cemeteries may also be expected to increase, affecting current staff workloads to manage those programs. - A federally mandated program to certify and provide grants to local government preservation programs.
+Funding for maintenance of Confederate and Revolutionary War cemeteries and graves as well as new funding for historical African American cemeteries may also be expected to increase, affecting current staff workloads to manage those programs.

+• A federally mandated program to certify and provide grants to local government preservation programs.
 Each year the federal government provides DHR with funding for preservation, development, and planning projects to be awarded competitively to Virginia's 35 Certified Local Governments (CLGs).
-Qualified local governments continue to apply for CLG status each year and, if successful, will expect to compete for CLG funding that may deplete the CLG funding sooner and result in fewer projects awarded statewide. - Archaeological field research to document sites, especially those that are threatened with destruction, and to bring the lessons learned from those sites to the public through research reports, public lectures, exhibits, partnerships, and through diligent management and stewardship of the state's collection of several million artifacts. - Emergency response guidance and assistance to property owners, localities, the Federal Emergency Management Agency, and the Virginia Department of Emergency Management when historic places are impacted. - Education and technical assistance to help public and private property owners understand and preserve historic places in a 21st century world.
+Qualified local governments continue to apply for CLG status each year and, if successful, will expect to compete for CLG funding that may deplete the CLG funding sooner and result in fewer projects awarded statewide.

+• Archaeological field research to document sites, especially those that are threatened with destruction, and to bring the lessons learned from those sites to the public through research, reports, public lectures, exhibits, and partnerships.

+- Archaeological curation and conservation of artifacts in its collection through diligent management and stewardship of the state's collection of several million artifacts.

+- Administration of Archaeological Field Investigation and Burial Permits.

+• Emergency response guidance and assistance to property owners, localities, the Federal Emergency Management Agency, and the Virginia Department of Emergency Management when historic places are impacted.

+• Education and technical assistance to help public and private property owners understand and preserve historic places in a 21st century world.